Ericawanja/Frontend-Mentor/README.md

 # Planet Facts App

-A single page application built in reactJs that shows all the 7 planets and details on thier structure and geology among other facts.
+A single page application built in reactJs that shows all the 7 planets, details on their structure and geology among other facts.

-## Features
+## Features and Tools

 1. ReactJs